kikoralston/ddp/README.md

 ### dash_test.py

-This script implements the web app interface using Dash
+This script implements the web app interface using Dash.